 Pretty obvious right?
 Invest in a good quality mattress.
 A good quality mattress will set you back a few quid but we cannot underestimate how worthwhile that is.
 Skimp on the bed frame if you have to, but do not skimp on a mattress.
 Pocket sprung, foam, latex or all of that combined, the choice is yours but be prepared to spend in the region of £500 to £1,000.
 If you wait for the sales it is possible to save yourself a small fortune and pick up a good quality mattress for significantly less than standard prices.
 Typically you can take price as some indicator of quality, but a mattress is something you will probably want to pop down to your local retail park or high street to touch and feel before you commit to a purchase.

 7. Invest In Good Quality Linen Bedding

 Good quality linen bedding is not just a nice to have, it can have a real and tangible impact on sleep quality.
 Linen is temperature regulating, it has antibacterial and antiallergenic properties and it can also aid good circulation.
-So if you’ve successfully ticked off the previous 6 things, don’t falter and invest in an Auden Home linen duvet set.
+So if you’ve successfully ticked off the previous 6 things, don’t falter and invest in an Auden Home linen bedding set.